Ablie Jallow

-Ablie Jallow (born 14 November 1998) is a Gambian professional footballer who plays as a winger for Ligue 2 club Metz, and the Gambia national team.
+Ablie Jallow (born 14 November 1998) is a Gambian professional footballer who plays as a winger for Swiss Super League club Servette and the Gambia national team.

 Club career

 Jallow was born in Bundung, and spent his early career with Real de Banjul and Génération Foot.

 In July 2017, Jallow signed a five-year contract with Ligue 1 side Metz.
 In September 2019 he moved on loan to Ajaccio.
 In August 2020, Jallow again left Metz on loan, joining Belgian club Seraing along with five other Metz loanees.

+On 1 July 2025, Jallow signed a three-season contract with Servette in Switzerland.

 International career

 Jallow made his international debut for Gambia in 2015.
 On 12 January 2021, Jallow scored Gambia's first ever Africa Cup of Nations goal in a 1–0 win over Mauritania.